lsst-sqre/sqr-009/index.rst

    Main components of SQUASH dashboard prototype.

-For development all these components run on a local computer, but if development requires larger data volumes we can imagine a situation were the QA database, and perhaps the bokeh server run on a remote node.
+For development all these components run on a local computer, but if the size of the datasets become an issue, the bokeh server can run on a remote server closer to the data.

 Implementation Phases
 =====================